-Left, a photo of a Rastafarian from Patrick Cariou's "Yes, Rasta"
+Left, a photo of a Rastafarian from Patrick Cariou's "Yes, Rasta" and, right, a painting from Richard Prince's Canal Zone series |

 A US District judge has granted photographer Patrick Cariou's motion for summary judgment on the issue of copyright infringement by defendants Richard Prince, Larry Gagosian, Gagosian Gallery and Rizzoli books.
 Prince had admitted "to using at least 41 photographs from Yes, Rasta" but pleaded, unsuccessfully, "fair use."
 The doctrine of "fair use" is one of the more important limitations on copyright(developed through case law over the years and codified in § 107 of Title 17, U.S. Code).
 The section lists the various purposes for which a protected work may be reproduced without infringing the owner's copyright in such work.
 Uses considered "fair" include (the list is non-exhaustive) "criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research."
 Section 107 also sets out four factors to be considered in determining whether or not a particular use is fair: (i) the purpose and character of the use (including whether such use is commercial in nature or non-profit), (ii) the nature of the copyrighted work, (iii) the amount and substantiality of the portion used in relation to the copyrighted work as a whole and (iv) the effect of the use upon the potential market for, or value of, the copyrighted work.